-- Proprietary accounts: where proprietary Trades and Positions of the corresponding Member or Direct Clearing Client are registered individually, in addition to the Margins and Collateral posted. - Registration of the Positions are always net, except in the Financial Derivatives segment where positions may also be registered on a gross basis, exclusively for xRolling Stock contracts. - Client accounts: in which, according to the Client's choice in relation to the type of Client Account, the Trades and Positions made on behalf of Clients are registered, in addition to the Margins and Collateral posted.
-Client Accounts may be: - Individual Segregated Accounts (ISA): Accounts where the Trades and Positions kept on behalf of the sole Client holding the account are registered individually, in addition to the Margins and Collateral posted. - Omnibus Segregated Accounts (OSA): Accounts where the Trades and Positions kept on behalf of multiple Clients of the Account holder are registered, in addition to the Margins required and Collateral posted.
-OSA Accounts are opened for and in the name of a Clearing Member.

-- Indirect Clearing accounts: in which Trades, Positions, Margins and Collateral held on behalf of Indirect Clients are recorded.
+Proprietary accounts: where proprietary Trades and Positions of the corresponding Member or Direct Clearing Client are registered individually, in addition to the Margins and Collateral posted.

+Registration of the Positions are always net, except in the Financial Derivatives segment where positions may also be registered on a gross basis, exclusively for xRolling Stock contracts.

+- Client accounts: in which, according to the Client's choice in relation to the type of Client Account, the Trades and Positions made on behalf of Clients are registered, in addition to the Margins and Collateral posted.
+Client Accounts may be: - Individual Segregated Accounts (ISA): Accounts where the Trades and Positions kept on behalf of the sole Client holding the account are registered individually, in addition to the Margins and Collateral posted.
+ISA Agency Accounts are opened under Client's name, meanwhile ISA PtoP in the name of a Clearing Member. - Omnibus Segregated Accounts (OSA): Accounts where the Trades and Positions kept on behalf of multiple Clients of the Account holder are registered, in addition to the Margins required and Collateral posted.
+OSA Accounts are opened for and in the name of a Clearing Member. - Indirect Clearing accounts: in which Trades, Positions, Margins and Collateral held on behalf of Indirect Clients are recorded.
 Indirect Clearing Accounts might be: - Omnibus Segregated Client Account- Indirect Clearing (Indirect Clearing OSA), where Trades, Positions, Margins and Collateral held on behalf of multiple Indirect Clients (which have opted for this type of Account) of one or more Direct Clients are registered. - Gross Omnibus Segregated Client Account- Indirect Clearing (Indirect Clearing GOSA), where Trades, Positions and Margins held on behalf of each of the Indirect Clients (which have opted for this type of Account) of a sole Direct Client and the Collateral held on behalf of all these Indirect Clients are registered.

-The Trade Register of BME CLEARING is composed of the Central Register managed by the CCP, where the accounts above mentioned are held, as well as of the Second-Tier Register Accounts, managed by those Clearing Members with the capacity to run a Second-Tier Register (Article 104.4 of the Securities Market Act and Articles 19 and 25 of BME CLEARING's Rule Book) in the cases where the General Conditions for each CCP Segment require these accounts in relation with Omnibus Segregated Accounts in the Central Register.
+The Trade Register of BME CLEARING is composed of the Central Register managed by the CCP, where the accounts above mentioned are held, as well as of the Second-Tier Register Accounts, managed by those Clearing Members with the capacity to run a Second-Tier Register Articles 19 and 25 of BME CLEARING's Rule Book) in the cases where the General Conditions for each CCP Segment require these accounts in relation with Omnibus Segregated Accounts in the Central Register.